CREATE [ PROCEDURAL ] LANGUAGE name CREATE [ TRUSTED ] [ PROCEDURAL ] LANGUAGE name HANDLER call_handler [ VALIDATOR valfunction ]

 the installed languages.

 To create functions in a procedural language, a user must have the USAGE privilege for the language.
 By default, USAGE is granted to PUBLIC (i.e., everyone) for trusted languages.
-This can be revoked if desired.
+This may be revoked if desired.

 Procedural languages are local to individual databases.
 However, a language can be installed into the template1 database, which will cause it to be available automatically in all subsequently-created databases.

 The call handler function and the validator function (if any) must already exist if the server does not have an entry for the language in pg_pltemplate.
 But when there is an entry, the functions need not already exist; they will be automatically defined if not present in the database.
-(This might result in CREATE LANGUAGE failing, if the shared library that implements the language is not available in the installation.)
+(This can result in CREATE LANGUAGE failing, if the shared library that implements the language is not available in the installation.)

 In PostgreSQL versions before 7.3, it was necessary to declare handler functions as returning the placeholder type opaque, rather than language_handler.
 To support loading of old dump files, CREATE LANGUAGE will accept a function declared as returning opaque, but it will issue a notice and change the function's declared return type to language_handler.